There are some qualifications you need to know before entering the youth pastorate.

-Detect if you are a Prophet, Priest, and King.
+Detect if you are a Prophet, Priest or King.

-A prophet is a youth pastor who has high vision, passion, discipline for the things to come.
+A prophet is a youth pastor who has high vision, passion and discipline for the things to come.
 A prophet is not scared to rebuke people of their sins and doctrine.
 I would consider some of the reforming guys prophets.

-A Priest is the ultimate Shepard.
-A Priest uses the “love” card a lot and really cares, nurtures, and has a big heart for their students.
+A Priest is the ultimate shepherd.
+A Priest uses the “love” card a lot and really cares, nurtures and has a big heart for their students.
 I would consider some of the emerging guys Priests.